-1.1 A Deposit of £100 and a Registration fee of £50 (both non-refundable) are due in order to secure a provisional place on one of our Short Courses, Evening Classes or 19+ Courses
+1.2 A Deposit of £100 and a Registration Fee of £50 (both non-refundable) are due in order to secure a provisional place on one of our Short Courses, Evening Classes

-2.1 Fees can be paid by bank transfer into the following bank account.
+2.1 Fees may be paid by bank transfer into the following bank account.